 Eat all the Proteins

 After we have started weight training seriously, we tend to put on a few pounds of muscle.
-As we increase the amount of muscle mass on our body, we also increase the amount protein we need to consume to 1) maintain that muscle mass, and 2), build new muscle mass.
+As we increase the amount of muscle mass in our body, we also increase the amount of protein we need to consume to 1) maintain that muscle mass, and 2), build new muscle mass.

-This means that we have to keep increasing protein intake as our body weight increases (1 gram of protein per pound of bodyweight is often about right).
+This means that we have to keep increasing protein intake as our body weight increases (1 gram of protein per pound of body weight is often about right).